MilesWQ/159234/159234Notes_cpp.md

     cin>>i>>f // After input 10.66 99, i stores 10 , f stores 0.66, 99 is held.
 }
 ```

 ### File streams

 ifstream: read data from a file stream to program variables.

-ofstream: write data from program variables to a file stream
+ofstream: write data from program variables to a file stream.

 ```
 #include<fstream>